nickshaffer/csc664-project11/README.md

 * when you run the program, select 2 to predict an image, then select 4 for the folder with your own images

 ## Adding pre-trained weights
-* place the selected "model_weights.pth" into directory
+* place the selected "model_weights.pth" into root folder

 ### Credit
 Assets taken from [alankbi/detecto](https://github.com/alankbi/detecto)